how can i lose weight without GLP-1 medication?

 you need to remember that weight loss is a slow gradual process, it will not happen in a month so you need to take a long-term approach when deciding on a strategy.

-cardio is excellent at improving your the function of your cardiorespiratory organs and cells, but when it comes to your metabolic rate (what we’re looking to increase for sustainable weight loss) the effect is negligible. to increase your metabolic rate we need to increase the amount of muscle mass you have and that’s done through resistance training. this means picking up something heavy relative to you, lifting it for 6-10 reps, resting for a little, then doing it again. i’ll admit this seems counterintuitive; if you want to lose weight shouldn’t you do hard things that gets you sweating and burns hundreds of calories? this issue with just doing this type of workout is, again, this isn’t addressing the root issue. you need to be in a caloric deficit to lose weight and if your metabolic rate is low it will be much harder to sustain this deficit long term. what this type of workout does is burn calories in the short term, temporarily raising your metabolism, which will likely be offset by the smoothie you have waiting for you after your workout class.
+to increase your metabolic rate we need to increase the amount of muscle mass you have and that’s done through resistance training. this means picking up something heavy relative to you, lifting it for 4-8 reps, resting for a little, then doing it again. i’ll admit this seems counterintuitive; if you want to lose weight shouldn’t you do hard things that gets you sweating and burns hundreds of calories? this issue with just doing this type of workout is, again, this isn’t addressing the root issue. you need to be in a caloric deficit to lose weight and if your metabolic rate is low, due to a lack of muscle mass, it will be much harder to sustain this deficit long term. what this cardio-heavy type of workout does is burn calories in the short term, temporarily raising your metabolism, which will likely be offset by the hailey bieber smoothie you have waiting for you after your workout class.

-finally, after deciding on a sustainable caloric deficit and incorporating resistance training into your routine, the last thing you should consider is increasing your daily activity — walking, standing, taking stairs, etc. this non-exercise activity is called Non-exercise activity thermogenesis (neat). all the small movements you do, down to shivering from the cold and twitching your leg when seated, slightly increase your metabolic rate. granted, this increase is small and you won’t lose weight just by twitching your leg, but combining regular movement with a caloric deficit and resistance training will work together to raise your metabolic rate making it easier to stay in a caloric deficit long term achieving the desired weight loss you’re hoping for.
+finally, after deciding on a sustainable caloric deficit and incorporating resistance training into your routine, the last thing you should consider is increasing your daily activity — walking, standing, taking stairs, etc. this non-exercise activity is called Non-exercise activity thermogenesis (neat). all the small movements you do, down to shivering from the cold and twitching your leg when seated, slightly increase your metabolic rate. granted, this increase is small and you won’t lose a ton of weight just by twitching your leg, but combining regular movement with a caloric deficit and resistance training will work together to raise your metabolic rate making it easier to stay in a caloric deficit long term achieving the desired weight loss you’re hoping for.

 miles is a trainer, speaker, writer, and consultant who specializes in performance and longevity within the health and wellness space. with over ten years of experience, a masters degree in exercise and nutrition science and multiple strength and conditioning certifications miles aims to combine practical application with research to provide actionable strategies for people looking to live longer and excel athletically.